 Zac is a fourth-generation Chattanoogan.
-As CO.LAB’s operations assistant, Zac brings years of analytics and database experience to the organization and also takes on office manager responsibilities.
+As CO.LAB’s Programs Administrator, Zac brings years of analytics and database experience to the organization and also oversees the CO.STARTERS and Office Hours Programs.
 He studied marketing and management at UTC with a focus on entrepreneurship, and has since worked on projects for educational organizations across Chattanooga.
 Zac was first introduced to entrepreneurship when helping manage his elementary school’s bookstore, and first became involved at CO.LAB in 2011 by volunteering at 48Hour Launch.
 In his spare time, he enjoys improv and hosting board game nights around Chattanooga.

 Our team is supported by a network of dedicated mentors and diverse partners who invest countless hours and endless energy into our startups.